netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Memory Exhaustion {#attack-memory-exhaustion}

 An attacker may flood a server with packets that each have a different source network address.
-If these are stored in the PAN layer, they may cause memory exhaustion.
+If these are stored in the SCION layer, they may cause memory exhaustion.

-Mitigation: do not store state in the PAN layer, or implement a way to clean up state without affecting valid connection.
+Mitigation: do not store state in the SCION layer, or implement a way to clean up state without affecting valid connection.